DrawZeroPoint/RoTools/README.md

 ros-$ROS_DISTRO-eigen-conversions
 ```

+#### Indigo

+Not supported.

-Optionally you can install the following Python packages to use some utilities.
+Optionally, you can install the following Python packages to activate helper utilities.

 ```shell
 sudo pip install playsound pynput requests
 ```

-#### Indigo

-Not supported.
+If the HPP interface is needed, you can install HPP and Pinocchio by:

+1. Install [HPP](https://humanoid-path-planner.github.io/hpp-doc/download.html).
+It is recommended to install with binary distributed with `robotpkg`.
+2. Install Pinocchio [from source](https://stack-of-tasks.github.io/pinocchio/download.html).
+Note that you need to
+   modify the cloned CMakeLists.txt and change the option `BUILD_WITH_COLLISION_SUPPORT` from `OFF` to `ON`.

+The interface will not be built if `hpp-core`, `hpp-fcl`, and `hpp-manipulation` libraries were not found.
+You should
+have these libs if HPP is properly installed.

 ## :running: Use with MoveIt!